DhahikaR/Payment-gateway-ExpressJs-Backend/README.md

-# Node Js Payment Gateway Midtrans
+# Node Js Payment Gateway Midtrans Backend

 This is a sample REST API of using Snap Midtrans payment using Node Js and Express Js.
 This code use Prisma ORM to manage MySQL database.